-To determine $l_0$ and $b_0$, we fit these data with a normalized model Stokes parameters obtained by switching off the turbulent part of the phenomenological magnetic field model, as described in \cite{planck2016-XLIV}.
-The best-fit values of $l_0$ and $b_0$ for different data subsets are noted in Table~\ref{tab:1}.
-These give the ``orientation'' of the GMF, but not the direction; i.e., the $\pi$ ambiguity cannot be resolved by these data, though it can be using rotation measures \citep{Xu19}.
-The corresponding values found in \tgmodel\ for the south Galactic cap are $l_0 = 74\deg$ and $b_0 = +24\deg$.
+To determine $l_0$ and $b_0$ for this large-scale GMF, we fit these data with a normalised model of Stokes parameters as described in `step A' in \cite{planck2016-XLIV}.
+The best-fit values of $l_0$ and $b_0$ for different data subsets are noted in Table~\ref{tab:1} and the lower panel of Fig.~\ref{fig:4.2.1} presents the best-fit model.
+These values, $(l_0, b_0) = (62\deg, -18\deg)$, give the `orientation' of the GMF, but not the direction; i.e. the $\pi$ ambiguity cannot be resolved using these data, though it can be resolved using rotation measures \citep{Xu19}.
+The corresponding values found in \tgmodel\ for the southern Galactic cap are $(l_0, b_0) = (74\deg, +24\deg)$.
 The change of sign of $b_0$ from north to south reflects the deformation of the large-scale GMF by the local bubble \citep{alves-et-al-2018}.

 The mean best-fit values of $l_0$ and $b_0$ are then used to calculate a polarization angle map, ${\psi}_0$, for the mean GMF, where ${\psi}_0$ is the polarization angle of the model without the turbulent component of the GMF.
-At each sky pixel we then rotate $Q$ and $U$ values to be with respect to the new reference angle ${\psi}_0$ using the relation
+At each sky pixel, we then rotate $Q$ and $U$ values with respect to the new reference angle ${\psi}_0$ at respective pixels using the relation,